kyuupichan/ieee754/docs/ieee754.rst

   These operations are *homogenous*; they take operands of a single format and return a result in that format.
 They can raise signals.

+  .. method:: next_up(context=None)

+        Return the smallest floating point value (unless operating on positive infinity or :const:`NaN`) that compares greater than the operand.

+  .. method:: next_down(context=None)

+        Return the largest floating point value (unless operating on negative infinity or a :const:`NaN`) that compares greater than the operand.

   .. method:: remainder(other, context=None)

      Return the the IEEE-754 remainder when divided by other.